Divisions of Bangladesh: History

 Following the independence of Bangladesh in 1971, the country had four divisions: Chittagong Division, Dacca Division, Khulna Division, and Rajshahi Division.
 In 1982, the English spelling of the Dacca Division (along with the name of the capital city) was changed into Dhaka Division to more closely match the Bengali pronunciation.

 In 1993, Barisal Division was split off from Khulna Division, and in 1995, Sylhet Division was split off from Chittagong Division.
 On 25 January 2010, Rangpur Division was split off from Rajshahi Division.
 On 14 September 2015, Mymensingh Division was split off from Dhaka Division and added as the eighth division.
 In 2015, the process started to create two more divisions: Comilla Division and Faridpur Division.
 In October 2021, Prime Minister Sheikh Hasina announced the formation of two new divisions, Meghna and Padma, named after the eponymous rivers, in the places of Comilla and Faridpur Divisions.
 However, these names were later rejected.

-Divisional Commissioner
+The Divisional Commissioner

 Divisional Commissioner is the administrative head of a division.
-Divisional Commissioner is appointed by the government from an Additional Secretary level officer of Bangladesh Civil Service (B.C.S.)
+Divisional Commissioner is appointed by the government from an Additional Secretary level officer of the Bangladesh Civil Service (B.C.S.)
 Administration Cadre.
 The role of a Divisional Commissioner's office is to act as the supervisory head of all the government offices (except the central government offices) situated in the division.
 A Divisional Commissioner is given the direct responsibility of supervising the revenue and development administration of a division.
-The Divisional Commissioner is assisted by the several Additional Divisional Commissioners, Senior Assistant Commissioners and other bureaucratic officials.
+The Divisional Commissioner is assisted by several Additional Divisional Commissioners, Senior Assistant Commissioners and other bureaucratic officials.